Jacques de Molay: Youth

 Ordination of Jacques de Molay in 1265 as a Knight Templar, at the Beaune commandery.
 Painting by Marius Granet (1777–1849).

 Little is known of his early years, but Jacques de Molay was probably born in Molay, Haute-Saône, in the County of Burgundy, at the time a territory ruled by Otto III as part of the Holy Roman Empire, and in modern times in the area of Franche-Comté, northeastern France.
 His birth year is not certain, but judging by statements made during the later trials, was probably around 1240–1250.

-He was born, as most Templar knights were, into a family of minor or middle-ranking nobility.
+He was born into a family of minor or middle-ranking nobility.
 It is suggested that he was made a knight at age 21 in 1265 and is known that he was about 70 years of age at the time of his execution in 1314.
 His year of birth is not known and Alain Demurger finds it probable that he was born in the period 1244/45 to 1248/49 or even between 1240 and 1250.

 Chapel of the Beaune commandery, where Jacques de Molay was ordained.

-In 1265, as a young man, he was received into the Order of the Templars in a chapel at the Beaune House, by Humbert de Pairaud, the Visitor of France and England.
+In 1265 he was received into the Order of the Templars in a chapel at the Beaune House, by Humbert de Pairaud, the Visitor of France and England.
 Another prominent Templar in attendance was Amaury de la Roche, Templar Master of the province of France.

 Around 1270, de Molay went to the East (Outremer), although little is recorded of his activities for the next twenty years.